 - the Department Director; or

-- the Administrative Services Director; or

 - the Human Resources Manager

-- the Assistant City Manager; or
+- the Director of Operations; or

 - the City Manager.

-Any supervisor, manager, or Department Director who becomes aware of possible conduct prohibited by this policy must immediately advise the Department Director and/or the Administrative Services Director.
+Any supervisor, manager, or Department Director who becomes aware of possible conduct prohibited by this policy must immediately advise the Department Director and/or the Human Resources Manager.
 A complaint form is available on the shared drive or can be provided by the Human Resources Division.

-Under this policy, an employee may report to and/or contact the

-Administrative Services Director and/or Human Resources Manager, without regard to the employee's normal chain of command:
+Under this policy, an employee may report to and/or contact the Human Resources Manager, without regard to the employee's standard chain of command: